Generalized thermalization for integrable system under quantum quench: Bogoliubov Transformations

 \section{Bogoliubov Transformations}

 As mentioned earlier, the normal modes of the system before and after the quench are different.
 In order to obtain the relation between the creation and annihilation operators before and after the quench, we need to diagonalize the Hamiltonian by applying the Bogoliubov transformations.
-Using the definitions for normal modes coordinates before and after the quench, we have,
+Using the definitions for normal mode coordinates before and after the quench ($Q_k$ and $Q'_k$ respectively), we have, {